Your LastPass Icon

 Launch the LastPass Security Challenge to see how secure your login data is!
 The Security Challenge analyzes the information stored in your LastPass Vault, ranks your security on a scale of 0 to 100, and compares you to other LastPass users who have taken the challenge.
 LastPass will also suggest ways you can improve your security.

-You can toggle between Identities here, or add a new one.
+You can accordion-item between Identities here, or add a new one.

 This quick link option will open all ‘Favorites’ entries in separate tabs in your browser.